Wednesday, February 27, 2019 7pm to 9pm

 This program is free and open to the public but reservations are required.

 All access to Morgan State University's systems is subject to all applicable laws, regulations, statutes and policies including, but not limited to, the Acceptable Use of Information Technology Resources Policy.
-These system are being monitored.
+These systems are being monitored.
 Anyone using these systems expressly consents to adhere to all applicable laws, regulations, statutes and policies.
 Detection of unlawful conduct may result in university sanctions and/or be referred to law enforcement officials and prosecuted to the fullest extent of the law.